awillig/dcp-vardis/dcp-vardis-project/specification/dcp-vardis.md

-A VarDis instance will only process (and respond to) service request primitives while it is registered with BP -- the registration is to be carried out during the initialization of VarDis, and the deregistration is to be carried out when the VarDis instance stops running.
+A VarDis instance will only process (and respond to) service request primitives while it is registered with BP -- the registration is to be carried out during the initialization of VarDis, and the deregistration is to be carried out when the VarDis instance shuts down.

 Furthermore, the implementation of the VarDis application service interface must support application multiplexing, i.e. it must be